KendallGuzman/kendall-data-science-portfolio/Project-1-Coffee-Shop-Analytics/README.md

 - February had a small decline compared to January (–$5.5K).
 - The largest increase occurred between April and May (+$37.8K).
 - May and June represent the strongest sales months in the dataset.
 These trends suggest increased customer demand starting in spring.

+## Key Findings (Transaction Revenue)

+- Most transactions are small, with a median revenue of **$3.75**, meaning a typical customer spends around $3–$4 per purchase.
+- The dataset contains rare high-value transactions up to **$360**, which may represent bulk orders or potential outliers worth investigating.

 ##  Tools Used
 - Python